seannian/ML-Movie-Recommendation-System/README.md

 3. **Exploring Recommendations:**
    - Scroll through the list of recommended movies to discover new movies you might enjoy.
    - The recommendations are genre-aware and are based on collaborative filtering, aiming to provide personalized suggestions.

-## Technologies Used

-- **Python:** Programming language for the backend logic and Flask application.
-- **Flask:** Web framework for building the web application.
-- **Bootstrap 5:** CSS framework for styling the web interface and ensuring responsiveness.
-- **Pandas:** Data manipulation and analysis library for handling movie datasets.
-- **scikit-learn:** Machine learning library, used for TF-IDF vectorization and cosine similarity.
-- **scikit-surprise (Surprise):** Recommender systems library, used for implementing the SVD collaborative filtering model.
-- **requests:** HTTP library for making requests to the TMDB API.
-- **Pickle:** Python module for serializing and de-serializing Python object structures (used for saving and loading models and data).
-- **HTML/CSS/JavaScript:** For the frontend structure and basic interactivity (managed by Flask and Bootstrap).

 ---